pypoulp/oiio-python/README.md

 ### **Notes**

- - A Github Action exists to build on Linux aarch64 using QEMU emulation, but it's way too slow and reaches timeout.
-Current aarch64 wheels are built locally on a Raspberry Pi 5, only for manyLinux.

  - I'm not an expert in Conan, CMake, or Cibuildwheel.
 Feedback and suggestions for improvement are highly appreciated.

- - Optimizing the build process to avoid rebuilding LibOpenImageIO for each Python version is a potential area for improvement.

- - Although Conan may not be ideal for building wheels, it's currently used here due to the complexity of dependencies and the need to build from scratch for manyLinux/musllinux compatibility.